Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.35*
+- Added raw search engine placeholder which does not encode the selected text before inserting it into the search url

 *0.8.34*
 - Fixed bug in context menu where the open all option for a sub menu did not work together with the don't show menu option